mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B   C   D
 ~~~~~

-If the second participant (B) subsequently generates an Commit based on a
+If participant (B) subsequently generates an Commit based on a secret
-secret X, then the sender would generate the following sequence of
+"leaf_hpke_secret_key", then the sender would generate the following
-path secrets and node secrets:
+sequence of path secrets and node secrets:

 ~~~~~
     path_secret[2] ---> node_secret[2]